Business Ideas

 - Gets polite lies

-Good: "Tell me about the last time you struggled with organization.
+Good: "Tell me about the last time you struggled with organisation.
 What did you do?"

 - Open-ended